 They tilled the land using wooden ploughs and oxen, drew water from a well and washed their closthes in the village pond.
 Electricity was a luxury and the elderly worked in the fields until they were physically unable.
 There was virtually no social care.

-A common practice, especially among young women, was to commit suicide by drinking insecticide.
-The grandfather of one motherless child told me, after several visits, that his daughter-in-law had died from the poison.
+A shocking, but too common a practice, especially among young women, was to commit suicide by drinking insecticide.
+The grandfather of one motherless children told me, after several visits, that his daughter-in-law had died from the poison.

-Despite the hardship, the farmers, all believed that better days were ahead, since they had seen far worse days in their past when there was not even enough food to eat.
+Despite the hardship, the farmers, all believed that better days were ahead, since they had seen far worse days under Mao’s “leadership” when there was not enough food to eat.

 The project was shot with a mix of 35 mm and 6 x 6 B/W film on a Nikon SLR and a Hasselblad 500c.
 Originals were hand printed by Marcus Olienuk and Simon Wan in Hong Kong.